“Las Amarillas” (1988) – Los Lobos

 “Go Lil’ Camaro Go” (1987) – Ramones * Written by Dee Dee Ramone * Produced by Daniel Rey and Dee Dee Ramone * LP: Halfway to Sanity * Label: Beggars Banquet

 The Ramones and car songs are among America’s greatest exports.
 “Go Lil’ Camaro Go,” from 1987 — one of the Ramones’ less celebrated eras — is a merger of those two products.
-Debbie Harry’s vocal contribution reminds us of how the high female voice in the car crash records of the early sixties signified angels warning of impending tragedy.
+Debbie Harry’s vocal contribution reminds us that upper-register female voices in the car crash records of the early sixties signified angels warning of impending tragedy.
 Songwriter Dee Dee (not to be confused with the Dee Dee of Dick and Dee Dee) also installs a set of healthy “papa oom mow mows,” knowing that all songs with such machinery turn into classics.

 “The Race” (1988) – Yello